-Figure 8-5ae1—MFQ Policy Config Request frame body format
+Figure 8-5ae1—QMF Policy frame action field contents

-The Category field is set to the value for public action defined in Table 8-36 (Category values).
+The Category field is set to the value for public action defined in Table 8-37 (Category values).

-The Public Action field is set to indicate an MFQ Policy Config Request frame, as defined in Table 8-131 (Public Action field values).
+The Public Action field is set to indicate a QMF Policy frame, as defined in Table 8-134 (Public Action field values).

-The Dialog Token field is set to a nonzero value chosen by the STA sending the request to identify the transaction.
+The Dialog Token field is set to a value chosen by the STA sending the request to identify the transaction.
+This may be generated by the STA or set to the value in corresponding QMF Policy Change frame.

+The Status Code field is defined in 8.4.1.9.

-The Management Frame QoS Policy element is set as described in 8.4.2.ae1 (Management Frame QoS Policy element).
+The QoS Management Frame Policy element is set as described in 8.4.2.ae1 (QoS Management Frame Policy element).
 It indicates the new access categories requested for management frame(s).
+This field in included if the Status Code is set to SUCCESSFUL.

-8.5.8.ae2 MFQ Policy Config Response frame format
+8.5.8.ae2 QMF Policy Change frame format

-The MFQ Policy Config Response frame uses the Action frame body format and is transmitted by a STA in response to an MFQ Policy Config Request frame.
-The format of the MFQ Policy Config Response frame body is shown in Figure 8.5ae2 (MFQ Policy Config Response frame body format).
+The QMF Policy Change frame uses the Action frame format and is transmitted by a requesting STA to request a change to the QMF Policy it most recently received from the destination STA.
+The format of the action field of QMF Policy Change frame is shown in Figure 8.5ae2 (QMF Policy Change frame action field contents).